diegojimenezh/paper/README.md

 ## Acknowledgments

 - Anne Fournier for making this template readable and user-friendly
-- Contributors and users who have provided feedback
+- Coauthors who have provided a ton of feedback (and use it in their papers!)

 ---